spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 [block:html]
 {
-  "html": "<button class="collapsible">What is an entity?</button>\n\n<div>\n\nAn entity is the SpatialOS equivalent of an Unreal Actor.
+  "html": "<button class=\"collapsible\">What is an entity?</button>\n\n<div>\n\nAn entity is the SpatialOS equivalent of an Unreal Actor.
 It’s made up of a set of SpatialOS components.
 Each component stores data about the entity.
 (Note that SpatialOS components are not the same thing as Unreal Actor Components.)\n\n</div>"
 }
 [/block]

 [block:html]
 {
-  "html": "<button class="collapsible">What is  a snapshot?</button><div>\n\n\n\nA snapshot is a representation of the state of a SpatialOS world at a given point in time.
+  "html": "<button class=\"collapsible\">What is  a snapshot?</button><div>\n\n\n\nA snapshot is a representation of the state of a SpatialOS world at a given point in time.
 A snapshot stores the current state of each entity’s component data.
 You start each deployment with a snapshot; if it’s a re-deployment of an existing game, you can use the snapshot you originally started your deployment with, or use a snapshot that contains the exact state of a deployment before you stopped it.\n\nYou can find out more about snapshots in the [GDK snapshot documentation]({{urlRoot}}/content/how-to-use-snapshots).\n\n\n\n</div>"
 }
 [/block]